yWorks/yfiles-for-html-demos/demos/03-tutorial-application-features/markup-labels/README.md

 ## Markup Labels

-This demo shows how to create labels with rich text features using `MarkupLabelStyle`.
+This demo shows how to create labels with rich text features using [MarkupLabelStyle](https://docs.yworks.com/yfileshtml/#/api/MarkupLabelStyle).

-Since the MarkupLabelStyle supports basic HTML markup, it can be easily hooked up with a WYSIWYG text editor that completely hides the markup from the user, as demonstrated in the other [Markup Label](../../style/markuplabel/index.html) demo.
+Since the [MarkupLabelStyle](https://docs.yworks.com/yfileshtml/#/api/MarkupLabelStyle) supports basic HTML markup, it can be easily hooked up with a WYSIWYG text editor that completely hides the markup from the user, as demonstrated in the [Rich Text Label](../../style/richtextlabel/index.html) demo.

 #### Creating and Editing Labels